 On the (Queer) Waterfront draws directly from the research I have done for my book, When Brooklyn Was Queer, which will be published in March of 2019 by St. Martin’s Press.
 For this work, I received the 2016 Martin Duberman Visiting Fellowship at the New York Public Library, a 2017 New York Foundation for the Arts Fellowship in Nonfiction, and a 2018 Residency at the Watermill Center.

-My co-curator on this project is Avram Finkelstein, a founding member of the Silence=Death and Gran Fury collectives, who has work in the permanent collections of MoMA, The Whitney, and the New Museum, is featured in the artist oral history at the Smithsonian’s Archives of American Art, and has a book out November 2017 for UC Press, After Silence: A History of AIDS Through its Image.
+Avram Finkelstein is a founding member of the Silence=Death and Gran Fury collectives, who has work in the permanent collections of MoMA, The Whitney, and the New Museum, is featured in the artist oral history at the Smithsonian’s Archives of American Art.